Raising your legs bent at the knees. Hanging Leg Raises

 • Stand up straight.

-• Slowly sit down so that a 45-degree angle is formed (knees should not go beyond the toes).
+• Slowly squat down to form a 45-degree angle (knees should not go beyond your toes).

-• Fix the pose for a few seconds.
-In order not to fall, protect yourself from behind with a chair.
+• Hold the pose for a few seconds.
+To avoid falling, secure yourself from behind with a chair.

 • Repeat 10-15 times.